merenlab/anvio/anvio/docs/programs/anvi-gen-structure-database.md

 {{ codestop }}

 {:.notice}
-Please avoid using any MODELLER-specific options when using this mode, as they will be silently ignored.
+Please avoid using any MODELLER-specific parameters when using this mode, as they will be silently ignored.

 ### Advanced Parameters